zuazo/zookeeper_bridge-cookbook/README.md

 ## zookeeper_bridge_attrs[path]

 Used to read or write Chef Node attributes from or to ZooKeeper znode paths.
-The attributes are saved into the znode using JSON format.
+The attributes are saved into the znode using *JSON* format.

 ### zookeeper_bridge_attrs actions

 * `read`: Read Node attributes from a znode.
 * `write`: Write Node attributes to a znode.

-### zookeeper_bridge_attrs attributes
+### zookeeper_bridge_attrs parameters

 <table>
   <tr>
-    <th>Attribute</th>
+    <th>Parameter</th>
     <th>Description</th>
     <th>Default</th>
   </tr>